lucian-loco/WAT---Weibull-Analysis-Tool/README.md

 * DB_PORT: connection port
 * DB_SERV: service name

+There is also a script which fetches draw.io template libraries from EOS.
+To make it work, you will need an account with read access to 'hit' EOS project and pass the credentials using the following environmental variables:
+* EOS_USER: user
+* EOS_PASS: password

+When the project is running in an Openshift instance, you should use 'Secrets' mechanism to assign values to set the environmental variables.

 ### Python script

 * Create a new virtual environment (`python3 -m venv venv`)